Piecewise rational rotation-minimizing motions via data stream interpolation: Conclusion

 \section{Conclusion}

 An alternative approach to the characterization of RRMF quintic curves of class I, based on the analysis of the projection of the hodograph control points on the unit sphere, was presented.
 This geometric characterization directly leads to a novel algorithm for the generation of piecewise RRMF motions.
 In particular, through the request of the symmetric constraint on the input data for the considered local $G^1$ interpolation problem, it was possible to derive sufficient conditions that ensure the existence of solutions.
 Given a 3D data stream, an algorithm to provide admissible tangents for the construction of a piecewise RRMF spline curve was derived.
 A simple condition indicates the existence of an admissible sequence of tangents that guarantee the existence of the solution to any local interpolation problem to be considered.
-It was also numerically shown that, when this is not guaranteed, it is possible to add an intermediate point that enables the generation of the desired RRMF motion.
-The identiﬁcation of a systematic approach to the insertion of this kind of additional points whenever it is necessary, will be addressed in future studies.
+It was also shown that, when this is not guaranteed, it is always possible to add an intermediate point \ls{using a simple algorithm which enables the generation of the desired RRMF motion for arbitrary 3D input data stream.}